Wilkes-Barre and Eastern Railroad: History

 In 1896, the WB&E created the Susquehanna Connecting Railroad to connect its main line with additional coal breakers in Minooka and Old Forge.
 The connection with the WB&E was at Paddy's Land, later renamed Suscon Junction.
 The Erie Railroad and the Delaware and Hudson Railway also connected with the line in Moosic, Pennsylvania.

 The WB&E was touted as the shortest route from the Scranton coalfields to the New York tidewater, being ten miles shorter than the shortest alternative route.
 However, its late entry into the region meant that the best routes were already taken, so the WB&E had grades and curves which limited the size and speed of its trains.
 After the Erie gained control of the NYS&W in 1898, it chose to divert traffic onto the Erie's Wyoming Division via the Susquehanna Connecting to Hillside Junction, and the WB&E eastward from Suscon slowly fell into disuse.
 Mixed train operation and hence passenger service ended on May 15, 1935.

 Unable to pay the interest on its mortgage bonds, the WB&E filed for both bankruptcy in 1937.
 Local freight train service continued to operate on the line up to four times a week until abandonment in March 1939.
 The Wilkes-Barre Connecting Railroad purchased the Susquehanna River bridge at Plains on August 1, 1940.
-Except for a small stub of track in Suscon, Pennsylvania and this bridge, little remains today of the WB&E. In actuality, there are several miles of track remaining along with several concrete structures and switches.
-The developer of Center Pointe East trade zone wants to restore rail service on this former line.
+Except for a small stub of track in Suscon, Pennsylvania and this bridge, little remains today of the WB&E.